-For instance, a sales rep must have the accessibility to customer’s order history or credit status during the upsell or cross sell campaign.
-The finance department might want to access the CRM system in order to calculate sales commissions when taking the bulk order discounts or they run payroll.
-A CRM system combined with an ERP platform provides a great benefit for business leaders while they want to examine pricing structures and manage KPIs.
+For instance, a sales rep must have the accessibility to a customer’s order history or credit status during the upsell or cross-sell campaign.
+The finance department might want to access the CRM system in order to calculate sales commissions when taking bulk order discounts or they run payroll.
+A CRM system combined with an ERP platform provides a great benefit for business leaders when they want to examine pricing structures and manage KPIs.
 These functions may include customer acquisition costs and customer lifetime value.

-CRM and ERP integration is required for the process of configure, price, quote (CPQ).
+CRM and ERP integration is required for the process of configuration, price, and quote (CPQ).
 CPQ tools need to access the information in both the CRM and ERP systems that are important for various businesses.
-The larger CRM and ERP vendors have contributed their functions with pre-built integrations that are offered by them or a third party partner.
-However, there is a drawback that integration may be expensive or difficult to maintain when the both systems face an upgrade.
+The larger CRM and ERP vendors have contributed their functions with pre-built integrations that are offered by them or a third-party partner.
+However, there is a drawback that integration may be expensive or difficult to maintain when both systems face an upgrade.

 ERP systems integrated with CRM have a number of benefits.
-Firstly, ERP and CRM systems in a combined manner will be available on low cost then purchasing both systems individually.
+Firstly, ERP and CRM systems in a combined manner will be available at low cost than purchasing both systems individually.
 Secondly, all information can be updated in real time without waiting for any batch uploads or middleware connections.
-Finally, the systems developed for ERP have the capability to handle the transactional processes.
-That refers to the programming customizations and third party tools.
+Finally, the systems developed for ERP have the capability to handle transactional processes.
+That refers to the programming customizations and third-party tools.

 ERP and CRM systems, both are important for the smooth workflow of businesses.
-The unified integration in business plays a vital role to increase productivity and decrease workload.
+Unified integration in business plays a vital role to increase productivity and decrease workload.